-Defendant pled guilty to ADW (Master Grid Group 6) for an offense committed on 2/9/2004.
+Defendant pled guilty to ADW (Master Group 6) for an offense committed on 2/9/2004.

-Possession (heroin) (DC): 3/8/1998 Yes 1 ⁄4 point Possession drug paraphernalia (DC): 6/11/2000 Yes 1 / 4 point Possession (cocaine) (DC): 1/10/2001 Yes 1 / 4 point Uttering (DC) 9/20/2002 Yes 1 point - 1 3 ⁄ 4 points
+Prior convictions Date of Sentence Scored?
+Points Possession (heroin) (DC): Possession drug paraphernalia (DC): Possession (cocaine) (DC): Uttering (DC) 3/8/1998 6/11/2000 1/10/2001 9/20/2002 Yes Yes Yes Yes ⁄4 point ⁄4 point 1⁄4 point 1 point 1 3⁄4 points

-The possession charges are all misdemeanors and are counted 1/4 points each.
+The possession charges are all misdemeanors and are counted /4 points each.
 The Uttering (Master Group 9) is 1 point.

-The defendant's current offense and criminal history put him in Master Grid Box 6B.
+The defendant's current offense and criminal history put him in Master Box 6B.
 Box 6B is a prison-only box.
 For any number of reasons, the judge might find that a split sentence is appropriate in the instant case, perhaps "to have more time hanging over the defendant's head" than if the judge imposed a straight prison sentence followed by supervised release.
 The judge could impose a "long split."
 In a long split, both the sentence the judge imposes and the time to be served initially must fall within the prison range in the appropriate box.
 The prison range for Box 6B is 24 to 66 months.
 Thus, the judge could impose a sentence of 60 months and 3 years of supervised release and suspend all but 24 months of the prison term and the period of supervised release and place the defendant on probation for five years.
 Because both prison terms fall within the range, it is a compliant sentence, even in a prison-only box.